rsek/datasworn/README.md

 # Datasworn

 JSON files of game data for the [Ironsworn](http://ironswornrpg.com) tabletop role-playing game, and its expansion, Ironsworn: Delve.
-Use them for your community to game tools without all the hassle of data entry.
+For use in community-created tools, because there's no use in duplicating labour on the data entry.

 ## todo
 * ironlands region data